pedrofialho/next-starter/README.md

 - `.editorconfig` - Customize core editor options like charset, EOL, indent type/size, etc. View [EditorConfig Properties](https://github.com/editorconfig/editorconfig/wiki/EditorConfig-Properties) for more info;
 - `.prettier.config.cjs` - Customize advanced formatting rules.
 View [Prettier Docs](https://prettier.io/docs/en/index.html) for more info.
 - `.eslintrc.cjs` - Customize static analysis rules.
 View [ESLint Rules](https://eslint.org/docs/rules/) for more info.

-## Next Steps

-This project doesn't include many great libraries that _could_ be useful for certain projects with specific needs.
-Also some things are trivial to install/configure and the goal here is not to save people from a 5-minute installation guide.
-That said, here's a list of recommendations for expanding this setup:

-- [React Query/TanStack Query](https://tanstack.com/query) is great for server state/asynchronous state management.
-Check their [Advanced Server Rendering](https://tanstack.com/query/latest/docs/react/guides/advanced-ssr) guide to learn more about whether it's a good fit for what you're building.
-Also don't miss out on their [ESLint plugin](https://tanstack.com/query/v4/docs/react/eslint/eslint-plugin-query)!

 ## Learn More about Next.js